Janine Butcher: Awards and nominations

-Brooks was awarded "Best Bitch" at the Inside Soap Awards in 2001.
-In March 2009, Brooks won the "Best Bad Girl" award at the 2009 All About Soap Bubble Awards, which are voted for by the public, for her portrayal of Janine, saying: "I'm thrilled that viewers think I am so good at being bad!"
-Brooks also won "Villain of the Year" at the British Soap Awards in 2004 for her portrayal of the same character, and was nominated in the same category in 2011.
+Brooks was awarded Best Bitch at the Inside Soap Awards in 2001.
+In March 2009, Brooks won the Best Bad Girl award at the 2009 All About Soap Bubble Awards, which are voted for by the public, for her portrayal of Janine, with Brooks saying: "I'm thrilled that viewers think I am so good at being bad!"
+Brooks also won Villain of the Year at The British Soap Awards in 2004 for her portrayal of the same character, and was nominated in the same category in 2011.
 Brooks won her third Inside Soap Award for "Best Bitch" in 2009.
-In February 2011, the love triangle storyline between Janine, Ryan and Stacey was nominated in the "Best Love Triangle" category at the 2011 All About Soap Bubble Awards.
-She also won the award for "Best Bitch" at the 2012 Inside Soap Awards.
-On Digital Spy's 2012 end of year reader poll, Brooks won "Best Female Soap Actor" with 23.0% of the vote.
+In February 2011, the love triangle storyline between Janine, Ryan and Stacey was nominated in the Best Love Triangle category at the 2011 All About Soap Bubble Awards.
+She also won the award for Best Bitch at the 2012 Inside Soap Awards.
+In Digital Spy's 2012 end of year reader poll, Brooks won Best Female Soap Actor with 23.0% of the vote.